MiltonGreat/Heart-Disease/README.md

 - Hyperparameter Tuning: Optimized Random Forest using GridSearchCV.

 4. Evaluation Metrics
-- Accuracy: Assessed overall prediction success.
+- Accuracy: 86% accuracy on the test set.
-- ROC-AUC: Measured the model’s ability to distinguish between classes.
+- ROC-AUC: 0.92, indicating the model's ability to distinguish between heart disease and no heart disease.

-- Precision and Recall: Evaluated the model's reliability for identifying at-risk patients.
+Precision and Recall:
+- Precision: 0.91 (for heart disease cases).
+- Recall: 0.84 (for heart disease cases).
+- F1-score: 0.87.

 ### Key Findings: